Course Info Fall 2019

 Proposal: On September 20, 2019, every team must submit a one-page proposal that contains the title, the team members names and their GT IDs with their email addresses, a summary of the proposed project, a tentative timeline, and a brief discussion of the expected obstacles.
 You can list all references in a second page.

-Presentation: We will have a certain number of 15-minute slots on November 10, 20, and 21st for teams to sign up for their presentations.
+Presentation: We will have a certain number of 15-minute slots on November 19, 20, and 21st for teams to sign up for their presentations.
 We will utilize BlueJeans for all teams including those in Atlanta.
 Every team will have a total of 15 minutes.
 The team is expected to present for no more than 7 minutes.
-The remaining 8 minutes will be kept for Q&A. Every team must make sure their presentation is ready and their Audio and share screen tools are ready before their assigned time slot.
+The remaining 8 minutes will be kept for Q&A. Every team must make sure their presentation is ready they should be familiar with BlueJeans.
+Once their time slot begins, the team must click on the Share Screen icon on their BlueJeans application interface.
+The team must test their audio before their assigned time slot.
 Tentatively, the time slots will be between 12pm-3pm on November 19, 20, and 21, 2019.
 A more exact plan will be shared in the first half of October.

 Term Paper: Every team must turn in a term paper on December 06, 2019.
 The term paper must follow an IEEE Double-column, single-space, 11-pt font size format.
+Use a Letter size template.
 A template can be found HERE.
 The term paper must have the following sections:

 - Introduction with motivation and a summary of Prior Art [up to columns]